The IRS acted unlawfully when it turned over tens of thousands of taxpayers’ addresses to Immigration and Customs Enforcement, a federal judge found

 NegativeU.S News

-- A federal court has blocked the IRS from sharing taxpayer data with ICE, ruling that the agency acted unlawfully in doing so.
-This decision underscores the critical issue of taxpayer privacy in the face of immigration enforcement practices.
+- A federal court has blocked the IRS from sharing taxpayer information with ICE, ruling that the agency acted unlawfully in its agreement to provide confidential data to immigration officials.
+This decision underscores the importance of protecting taxpayer privacy and maintaining legal boundaries in data sharing.

 — via World Pulse Now AI Editorial System